Next Innovation Award nominations: Fall 2023

 Calmar & District Agricultural Society – In 2021, the Calmar & District Agricultural Society and local curling club were gifted a piece of land to farm.
 Using donated materials, machinery, seed, fertilizer, crop insurance and a host of volunteers, profits from the harvest were distributed to the curling club and other Leduc County charities and organizations, resulting in a tremendous impact in the local community.

-- Society with community over 1,000: Millarville Racing & Agricultural Society
+- Larger primary ag society: Millarville Racing & Agricultural Society

 - Ardrossan Recreation & Agricultural Society